Jumby Bay Island

 Jumby Bay Hawksbill Project, a long-term research and conservation program, monitoring the hawksbill sea turtle nesting colony on Long Island, Antigua in West Indies.

 Actively working on the Jumby Bay Fund, a fund dedicated to supporting charitable organizations, programs and projects in Antigua.
 To achieve a lasting impact, the fund focuses their efforts across three core areas: community, education and conservation.
-In 2018 the Resort organised Kanneh Mason concert to raise funds for the Antigua & Barbuda Youth Symphony Orchestra.

 Today, the island and all its assets belong entirely to a passionately committed group of homeowners who ensure the island continues to remain an undisturbed, secluded hideaway.
 As a result, Jumby Bay Island is home to one of the richest island ecologies in the world.